 Babbel

-When you open up the Babbel app for the first time, there are different learning levels.
-For example, some of these levels include Newcomer, Beginner I, Beginner II, Intermediate, etc.
+When you open up the Babbel app for the first time, you’ll see several different learning levels including Newcomer, Beginner I, Beginner II, Intermediate, etc.

-Assuming you have no working knowledge of the language that you’re learning, you will start with the Newcomer level, and shoot to complete one lesson per day.
+Assuming you have no working knowledge of the language that you’re learning, you will start with the Newcomer level and try to complete one lesson per day.

-As for the lessons themselves, each one is pretty short at around 15 minutes in length.
-Though not as short as a typical Duolingo lesson, they generally go by pretty quick.
+As for the lessons themselves, each one only takes about 15 minutes total.
+Though not as short as a typical Duolingo lesson, they generally go by quickly.

-This is largely the case because the Babbel lessons are built around a series of several quick-hit, interactive drills.
-Drill types include listen-and-repeat exercises, digital flashcards, fill-in-the-blanks, matching pairs, matching phrases to images, completing mock conversations, short instructional tips on grammar, and a few more.
+This is because the Babbel lessons are built around a series of several fast interactive drills.
+You’ll do listen-and-repeat exercises, digital flashcards, fill-in-the-blanks, matching pairs, matching phrases to images, completing mock conversations, short instructional tips on grammar, and more.

 In essence, Babbel’s framework is built around diverse, hands-on exercises that move fast.
 In the course of a single lesson, they present the same content in a variety of ways and make you interact with the material from different perspectives.

 Outside of the lessons, there are also daily review sessions based on the concept of spaced repetition, plus some extras, like games, audio lessons, podcasts, and a digital magazine.
-Overall, in terms of features and functionality, it’s a pretty comprehensive app.
+Overall, it’s a well-rounded app.

 Duolingo

-It is similar in that the Duolingo lessons are also generally shorter than lessons from other language apps, and they use a healthy variety of drills within lessons as well, but generally speaking, the program has a much different design.
+The Duolingo lessons are also shorter than lessons from other language apps, and they use a healthy variety of drills within lessons as well, but the program has a different design.

-Rather than employing the pyramidal level-course-lesson structure that Babbel uses, with Duolingo, you follow a learning path.
-The path snakes through hundreds of units, and you work through what I would call “stepping stones.”
-Each stepping stone is in essence a collection of lessons, and each one holds four to six lessons.
+With Duolingo, you follow a learning path that snakes through hundreds of units, and you work through what I would call “stepping stones.”
+Each stepping stone is in essence a collection of about four to six lessons.

 The typical Duolingo lesson takes just 5 minutes to complete, and consists of a set of rapid fire drills.
 This includes listening drills, fill-in-the-blanks, matching pairs, verbal practice, and writing full sentences, among others.

-These lessons go by incredibly fast (even faster than Babbel’s), and a lot of times you’ll end of doing two or three lessons in one sitting.
+These lessons go by incredibly fast (even faster than Babbel’s), and a lot of times you’ll end up doing two or three lessons in one sitting.

-However, comparing lessons between the two apps isn’t the full picture, as Duolingo’s program is also fundamentally different.
-Where Babbel goes deeper into the instructional side of language learning, with grammar notes and detailed teaching points in each unit, the Duolingo program is more so meant to be like a game.
+Duolingo’s program is fundamentally different.
+Where Babbel goes deeper into the instructional side of language learning, with grammar notes and detailed teaching points in each unit, the Duolingo program is meant to feel like a game.

-You connect socially with friends, earn XP points, compete in leagues, and buy things with gems.
-It is much more game-like than Babbel’s program on the whole.
+You connect with friends, earn XP points, compete in leagues, and buy things with gems.
+It is more like a quest than a learning program.

-From a high level, however, that is how the two companies compare.
-The lessons are somewhat similar in terms of length and design, but the Babbel program overall is more in-depth with their language instruction, while the Duolingo app is more so intended to be like a fun game.
+From a high level, that is how the two companies compare.
+The lessons are somewhat similar in terms of length and design, but the Babbel program provides higher quality language instruction, while the Duolingo app is primarily designed to entertain and keep you clicking through.

 Cost Comparison